 Is the gravel road to Pic de l’Àliga suitable for all vehicles?

-Pic de l’Àliga (also known as Puig de l’Àliga) is a prominent mountain peak at an elevation of 460m (1,509ft) above sea level, situated on the border of the Alt Penedès and Garraf comarcas in Catalonia, Spain.
-Located within the rugged Garraf Massif, part of the Catalan Coastal Range, the summit serves as a key fire lookout point (Eagle Hill) and offers one of the most expansive panoramic views in the province of Barcelona.
+Pic de l’Àliga is a mountain peak at an elevation of 460m (1,509ft) above sea level, located on the border of the Alt Penedès and Garraf comarcas in Catalonia, Spain.

 | Road facts: Pic de l’Àliga | |